-You may use a provider outside your health plan for family planning services.
+You may use a provider outside your managed care plan for family planning services.

-What If I Have an Alcohol or Drug Problem?
+What If I Have an Alcohol or Drug Problem

-If you think that you need services to treat an alcohol or drug problem, contact your county at:
+If you think that you need services to treat an alcohol or drug problem, contact your county at: 800-499-3008.